Pylons/peppercorn/docs/index.rst

 tokens is optional; it is useful as documentation, but they are not required by Peppercorn.

+The data structure returned from :func:`peppercorn.fields` will always be a mapping.

 To use Peppercorn in a web application, create a form that has the tokens in order.
 For instance, the below form will generate the above token stream: